vmware/container-service-extension/docs/cse3_0/CSE_SERVER_MANAGEMENT.md

 ### Running CSE Server Manually

-To start the manually run the command shown below.
+To start the server manually, run the command shown below.

 ```sh
 # Run server in foreground.